Lyman M. Ward: Consolidation of Mississippi and Alabama (1865)

 They returned to St. Louis in November 1864, but soon were directed to Nashville, to assist General George Henry Thomas in the defense against a Confederate attack led by John Bell Hood.
 They arrived too late for the Battle of Franklin, and reached General John McArthur after the first day of the Battle of Nashville.
 Colonel Ward's brigade was directed to dislodge remaining Confederate forces in the vicinity of Granny White Pike.
 Ward's brigade moved quickly to the enemy position, receiving only scattered fire, and captured 280 prisoners.
 The rest of the Confederates in the area scattered.

 Ward and his brigade went into pursuit of the retreating Confederate forces, but ultimately returned to Eastport, Mississippi, on January 11, 1865.
 The next month, they set out with the newly reconstituted XVI Corps on the campaign to capture Mobile, Alabama.
 Ward's brigade was now composed of the 14th Wisconsin with the 40th and 49th Missouri regiments.
 They disembarked on the west side of Mobile Bay and went in advance to the siege of Spanish Fort, Alabama.
 They were constantly engaged in sharpshooting and skirmishing throughout the Battle of Spanish Fort until the surrender and evacuation of Mobile.

 Following this success, they went into camp near Montgomery, Alabama, where they remained through the dissolution of the Confederate government and the capture of Jefferson Davis.
 On July 19, the regiment was ordered into the city and Colonel Ward was placed in command of the post.
 They remained until August 27, when they returned to Mobile, where they mustered out of service on October 9, 1865.

-Postbellum career
+Post-war career

 On January 13, 1866, President Andrew Johnson nominated Colonel Ward for a brevet to brigadier general, effective back to March 13, 1865.
 The United States Senate confirmed the award on March 12, 1866.

 Ward briefly resided in Fond du Lac again after the war, but moved to Benton Harbor, Michigan, in 1866.
 He operated an orchard in Berrien County for the rest of his life.
 In 1878, he was elected on the Republican ticket to represent part of Berrien County in the Michigan House of Representatives, ultimately serving four years.
 He subsequently served as postmaster at Benton Harbor from 1888 through 1892.
 He remained a staunch Republican through his life, and was known to be a talented and persuasive public speaker.

 He collapsed in his home on January 19, 1909, and was pronounced dead of heart failure.